radiant-rstats/radiant.data/inst/app/tools/help/transform.Rmd

 #### Transform

 When you select `Transform` from the `Transformation type` drop-down another drop-down menu is shown you can use to apply common transformations to one or more variables in the data.
 For example, to take the (natural) log of a variable select the variable(s) you want to transform and choose `Ln (natural log)` from the `Apply function` drop-down.
-The transformed variable will have the extension specified in the 'Variable name extension` input (e.g,. `_ln`).
+The transformed variable will have the extension specified in the `Variable name extension` input (e.g,. `_ln`).
 Make sure to press `return` after changing the extension.
 Click the `Store` button to add the (changed) variable(s) to the data set.
 A description of the transformation functions included in Radiant is provided below.

 1. Ln: create a natural log-transformed version of the selected variable (i.e., log(x) or ln(x))
 2. Square: multiply a variable by itself (i.e., x^2 or square(x))